1. Name and address of the controller

 If required for justification, content design or an amendment to the contractual relationship, your personal data (inventory data) is exclusively used to process the contract.
 The legal basis for data processing is Article 6 (1) (a) of the EU GDPR.

 For example, your name and address will be shared with the billing service provider for billing with respect to chargeable services.
 Your personal data will not be shared with third parties outside the contract without your explicit consent or without a legal basis.

-The use of personal data is required for some of our services.
+The processing of personal data is required for some of our service providers.
 This includes: